petros-d/docs/docs/airflow-alerts.md

 ## Integrate SendGrid

-[SendGrid](https://sendgrid.com/) is an email delivery service that's easy to set up for Airflow task-level alerts.
+[SendGrid](https://sendgrid.com/) is an email delivery service that's easy to set up for Airflow alerts.
 A free SendGrid account grants users 40,000 free emails within the first 30 days of an account opening and 100 emails per day after that.
 This should be more than enough emails for most alerting use cases.

 To get started with SendGrid: